About MN environmental health tracking

-The Minnesota Environmental Public Health Tracking Program (MN Tracking Program) collects and analyzes data about environmental hazards, people's exposures to them, and the health of the population.
-The MN Tracking Program makes these data accessible to the public through the MN Public Health Data Access portal.
+The environment — our air, water, food, homes, workplaces and communities — as well as the social and economic conditions where we live, work and play are important to our health.
+The Minnesota Environmental Public Health Tracking Program (MN Tracking) collects and analyzes data about environmental hazards, people's exposures to them, and the health of the population.
+MN Tracking makes these data accessible to the public through the MN Public Health Data Access portal.

-The environment plays an important role in our health.
-Chemicals in the ground, air, and water, things like hot weather, secondhand smoke, and even poverty are part of the physical, chemical, and social environment that we live in.
-The MN Tracking Program continues to add new data sets and explore new possible connections between the environment and people's health.
+Chemicals in the ground, air, and water play an important role in our health.
+So do environmental factors like hot weather, secondhand smoke and poverty.
+These are part of the physical, chemical and social environment that we live in.
+MN Tracking continues to add new data and explore possible connections between the environment and people's health.

-The MN Tracking Program tracks data that fall into three general categories:
+MN Tracking environmental health data that fall into four categories:

 - Hazards include chemicals in the air, ground, and water; weather; and characteristics of our physical and social environment